 ABSENCE FROM SCHOOL

-Attendance at school is compulsory and therefore we must have a signed note explaining any absence a child may have from school.
+Attendance at school is compulsory and therefore we must have notification explaining any absence a child may have from school.
 This is a legal requirement.
 Parents can fill in the online absence form available via the school website and school App and this satisfies the legal requirements for absences.
 All student absences should be made prior to 8.30am in the day of the student absence.

 OUT OF SCHOOL HOURS CARE